Teen Trauma and Post Traumatic Stress Disorder (PTSD)

 Post-Traumatic Stress Disorder (PTSD) is a condition that can affect individuals of all ages, genders, races, and socioeconomic situations.
 However, due to the intensely developmental nature of the teenage years, teenagers who are exposed to trauma may experience a unique set of negative consequences.

 Fortunately, with the right resources, PTSD is something that can be effectively managed and eventually overcome.
 In this article, we will attempt to answer some of the most common questions that parents have about PTSD and trauma in teens.
-We will also discuss some of the treatment options that are currently available.
+We will also reviews signs of PTSD in teenagers and discuss some of the treatment options that are currently available.

 Post-Traumatic stress disorder is described by the Mayo Clinic as “a disorder in which a person has difficulty recovering after experiencing or witnessing a terrifying event.”
 PTSD can be manifested in individuals in a variety of different ways.
 While some individuals will consistently experience a more fearful or terrified mindset, others will only outwardly present their symptoms after they have been “triggered” by some sort of external stimuli.

 Usually, symptoms of teen PTSD will begin within the first three months following a traumatic event, though some symptoms may not manifest themselves in a recognizable way until later.
 Individuals who are suffering from PTSD may begin avoiding new types of situations, experiencing nightmares, having PTSD “flashbacks”, and having difficulty experiencing external stimuli related to the traumatic event.
 For example, an individual who was bitten by a dog at a very young age may develop a life-long fear of dogs as a result.